 You might be surprised to find that even some disposable tableware can be thrown into these compost facilities and your homemade compost piles.
-PrimeWare makes a line of compostable products made from bagasse (sugarcane pulp) which is 100% recyclable and compostable.
-Their bagasse line includes plates, bowls, platters, and clamshells for take-out.
+PrimeWare makes a line of compostable products made from natural molded fiber which is 100% recyclable and compostable.
+Their natural molded fiber line includes plates, bowls, platters, and clamshells for take-out.
 They also offer cup carriers which are made from recycled cardboard and waste paper and are also completely compostable.
 For those barbeque days or days you don’t feel like doing the dishes, you can use these products and simply throw them in the compost pile when you are done.

 If you do not have a yard or place to build your own compost pile, look here to find the compost facility nearest to you.